kct2020/goutpal-com-skeleventy/site/blog/maintain-uric-acid-cure/index.md

             <td>Gout patients wonder if allopurinol is a lifetime drug.
 New evidence shows ways to get a break.
 Can you take time off allopurinol?
 Get allopurinol facts now.
 Read <a href="/1629/is-allopurinol-a-lifetime-drug/">is allopurinol for life</a>.</td>
         </tr>
         <tr id="tophi">
-            <td><a href="/3408/best-tophi-picture/">how long for tophi to dissolve</a></td>
+            <td><a href="/3408/best-tophi-picture/">How Long for Tophi to Dissolve?</a></td>
             <td>Best tophi picture shows disappearing lumps.
 Before and after photographs of tophus treatment.
 See pictures showing gouty tophi shrink with low uric acid.
 Read <a href="/3408/best-tophi-picture/">how long for tophi to dissolve</a>.</td>
         </tr>
     </tbody>
 </table>
 <h2 id="summary">{{ title }} Summary</h2>
-<p>Some people maintain that if you have to continue daily treatment for gout, then you're not really cured.
+<p>Some people believe that if you have to continue daily treatment for gout, then you're not really cured.
 However, the prominent medical view is that gout is cured once uric acid is safe and gout flares stop completely.</p>
 <p>But you have to maintain vigilance.
 Particularly since your body changes as you get older.
 So continue with treatment and monitoring to ensure that your gout never returns.</p>
 <figure id="image" class="inner">
 <img src="{{ post_image }}" alt="{{ image_alt }}"  width="610" height="377">
   <figcaption>{{ image_alt }}</figcaption>
 </figure>
 <h2 id="next">{{ image_alt }}</h2>
-I'm working on templates that help you identify , understand, and resolve any concerns about {{ topic }}.
+I'm working on templates that help you identify, understand, and resolve any concerns about {{ topic }}.
 In the meantime, you can start by adding notes about what you've learned about {{ topic }} so far.

 All you do is highlight any text that interests you.
 Then click "Annotations" to personalize any GoutPal page.
 Which means you can keep your {{ topic }} notes linked here, where you can always find them.